A Tale of Two Homeschool Room Ideas

 The Official Room

-My first official school room was, well…official.
-I wanted it to look as close to a classroom as possible.
+My first official schoolroom was, well, official.
+I wanted it to resemble a classroom as closely as possible.
 “Everyone, the bell has rung, let’s stand and say the Pledge of Allegiance. “

 Each student had desk space and a handwriting strip.
 I even had alphabet cards for the wall.
 It was picture perfect.

 Also in the schoolroom was a computer table.
-We converted one of the walls to a giant white board by putting up shower board and some molding (project was $40 and took about an hour).
+We converted one of the walls to a giant whiteboard by putting up a shower board and some molding (the project was $40 and took about an hour).
 The center of the room was complete with a table (similar to this one) for group work and teaching times with mom.

 Being a former classroom teacher, there is rarely a lack of teaching materials.
 I struggled to find a place for all of my treasures.
 The picture on the left shows the organizational cube (similar to this one) that was used mostly for tot school.
-My two year old had toys, books and other things to keep him busy on this shelf.
-On top was daily folders with work for the girls and a pencil sharpener.
+My two-year-old had toys, books, and other things to keep him busy on this shelf.
+On top were daily folders with work for the girls and a pencil sharpener.

 The middle picture shows our IKEA shelf.
-It holds 3 shelves of children’s books, then curriculum, easy readers and chapter books at the very top (which you can’t see in the picture).
+It holds three shelves of children’s books, followed by curriculum, easy readers, and chapter books at the very top (which are not visible in the picture).
 The final tower is two of the organizational cubes mentioned above, plus a few assorted containers on the sides.
 The tower held math manipulatives, games, handwriting tools, art supplies, etc.

 Multi-Functional Room

-So when we moved, I made the big change and cut out the schoolroom all together.
-Instead we made school a part of our living space.
+So when we moved, I made the big change and cut out the schoolroom altogether.
+Instead, we made school a part of our living space.
 This is a great homeschool room idea if you’re working with limited space.

 Also in this space is my desk and another computer that the kids can use.
 This comes in very handy as we use computer programs for much of our school curriculum.
 (The laundry basket is a temporary fix, I haven’t found a table in the right price range yet!)